raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step04.md

 Related files:
 )

-## Raspberry Pi and general-purpose input/output
+## Raspberry Pi and General-Purpose Input/Output

 Robots are able to sense and interact with the environment through a wide range of components.

 So that a robot can make decisions and perform actions, it uses a processor to receive information from and send signals back to the other components.

-A standard interface for connecting a single-board computer or microprocessor to other components is through general-purpose input/output (GPIO) pins.
+A standard interface for connecting a single-board computer or microprocessor to other components is through General-Purpose Input/Output (GPIO) pins.

 ### Controlling robots using the Raspberry Pi